authzforce/server/upgrader/src/main/README.md

 ```

 3. Run in this directory (only `new.data.dir` and `old.data.dir` properties are mandatory; `pdp.max.var.ref.depth` is required only if you want to set a specific maximum for VariableReference depth in XACML Policies, default is 10; `pdp.max.policy.ref.depth` is required only if you want to set a specific maximum for policy reference depth in XACML policies, default is 10; `pdp.request.filter` is required only if you want to enable support for the Multiple Decision Profile scheme based on repeated attribute categories, other schemes of this profile are not supported):
-*WARNING: for each domain, the property 'name' is replaced with the new 'externalId' property (the value is copied from one to the other during the upgrade).*
+*WARNING 1: for each domain, the following command will replace the property 'name' with the new 'externalId' property (the value is copied from one to the other during the upgrade).*
+*WARNING 2: the following command will replace all standard XACML identifiers planned for deprecation in Appendix A.4 of XACML 3.0 Core specification with the new XACML 3.0 identifiers.*

 ```shell
 $ ant -Dold.data.dir=/path/to/old/opt/authzforce-4.2.0 \